-"The song 'God Bless the USA' has been downloaded at least two and half million times since reentering the Billboard Country Digital Song Sales Chart," Applicant points out.25 He maintains that if one searches for "God Bless the USA" on the Google search engine, the first page of results refers to Applicant's song title.26 In view of "Mr. Greenwood's talent and fame" and "the notoriety of his iconic song 'God Bless
+Applicant, a country music artist, insists that "Proud to be an American" would be commonly recognized as a line in his signature song, "God Bless the USA."
+He quotes Wikipedia: "God Bless the USA' is an American patriotic song written and recorded by country music artist Lee Greenwood, and is considered to be his signature song."
+"The song 'God Bless the USA' has been downloaded at least two and half million times since reentering the Billboard Country Digital Song Sales Chart," Applicant argues.
+And if one searches for "proud to be an American" on the Google search engine, the first page of results refers to Applicant's song, he maintains.
+In view of "Mr. Greenwood's talent and fame" and "the notoriety of his iconic song 'God Bless the USA' and his close association therewith...," Applicant contends that the public will regard the applied-for mark PROUD TO BE AN AMERICAN as his trademark.